i05nagai/memorandum/language/english_speaking.md

     * the time when someone is a child
     * she had an unhappy childhood
     * childhood is not always a happy time
-* rack
-    * to cause physical or mental plan, or trouble, to sb or sth
-    * even at the end, kk
 * twist
     * turn
         * to turn repeatedly, or to combine thin length of a material by turning or wrapping